 Mimi’s Chūka Diner

 Founded by Barbara Lynch group alums Ted Woo and Jon Awerman, one of Boston’s newest pop-up operations focuses on chūka cuisine: Japanese-style takes on Chinese plates.
 That includes delicious dumplings (filled with pork, cabbage, and spicy sauce) that can be preordered frozen for pickup in Malden or delivery in certain areas of Boston.
 What’s more, Mimi’s just established a residency at Artifact Cider Project’s Cambridge taproom, if you want to catch them there through spring 2022, at least.

 Of all the pan-fried pork-and-chive dumplings in this town, Mama Chang’s are the ones we dream about.
 Luckily, her daughter—James Beard Award-winning chef Joanne Chang—included the recipe in her cookbook, Myers + Chang at Home.

 As they do in northern China, where wheat is a staple crop, dumplings abound on the menu at this northern Cambridge favorite.
 Pork-and-leek are done especially well here, and there is a venerable vegetarian selection, too.

 Sophie Thakali introduced Nepali dumplings, or momo, to Somerville when she opened this Magoun Square spot in 2015.
-Soaked in a subtly sweet and spicy sauce, the chili momo (filled with your choice of protein) are the way way to try her plump, pretty pleats.
+(In August 2019, she moved it across the street to a larger location.)
+Soaked in a subtly sweet and spicy sauce, the chili momo (filled with your choice of protein) are the way to try her plump, pretty pleats.

 Zoe’s Chinese Restaurant